-Technical analysis is a necessity when it comes to trading Volatility indices and it is known to help traders make informed trading decisions.
-Volatility indices, such as the Volatility 75 index, are designed to track market volatility and provide opportunities for traders to profit from price movements.
+Technical analysis is essential for trading Volatility indices and can help traders make informed decisions.
+Volatility indices, such as the Volatility 75 index, track market volatility and offer traders opportunities to profit from price movements.
 These indices are synthetic, meaning they don’t directly track any underlying asset but instead represent a market’s price movement, making them unique and highly volatile.

-In this article, we will show you how technical analysis can be useful if applied to volatility indices so that trading performance can be improved.
-Before then let’s take a close look at the types of Analysis.
+In this article, we will show you how technical analysis can be useful when applied to volatility indices to improve trading performance.
+Before then, let’s take a close look at the types of Analysis.

 What is technical analysis for volatility indices?

-Volatility indices are a type of Synthetic indices that are meant to emulate true market volatility.
-These assets are ones whose prices no commodity, stock, or bond underpin, thus this non-traditional character contributes to the specificity of the challenging interaction of these.
+Volatility indices are a type of synthetic index designed to emulate true market volatility.
+These assets are those whose prices are not underpinned by any commodity, stock, or bond; thus, their non-traditional character contributes to the specificity of their challenging interactions.
 Analysis of synthetic indices can include fundamental analysis and technical analysis.

 Fundamental analysis